-- Successful completion is defined as a grade of C or higher, or a grade of P for courses that are pass/fail.
-Grades of C- or lower are not considered successful completion. - All other grades including incomplete grades are counted in the attempted credits total, but not in the completed credits total.
+- Successful completion is defined as a grade of D- or higher, or a grade of P for courses that are pass/fail.
+Grades lower than D- are not considered successful completion. - All other grades including incomplete grades are counted in the attempted hours total, but not in the completed hours total.
 If an incomplete grade is later converted to a grade that is considered to be a successfully complete grade, pace of completion will be recalculated. - Students who drop courses but remain enrolled at the university will not have those dropped courses counted in the attempted credits total provided the courses are dropped prior to the 10th day of class for the term.
-Courses dropped after the 10th day of class for the term will be counted in the attempted credits total. - Repeated courses are counted as attempted credits during all attempts. - Modular courses that are dropped prior to their start date do not count as attempted credits.
+Courses dropped after the 10th day of class for the term will be counted in the attempted credits total. - Repeated courses are counted as attempted credits during all attempts.
+NOTE: Financial aid may be used to pay tuition charges for only one retake of a previously passed course.
+Subsequent attempts are included as attempted credits for the purpose of measuring pace of completion and maximum timeframe, but they cannot be paid for with financial aid.
+Furthermore, subsequent attempts cannot be used to determine enrollment status for that term.
+For instance, if 4 of a student's 12 semester credits are being repeated for a second time, this student will be considered a half-time student with 8 credits. - Modular courses that are dropped prior to their start date do not count as attempted credits.